 Some people think that just by adding a high volume of the keyword they’re targeting can get them to the first page of search results – but this is far from true.

-You should also add numbers to listed headings and include unordered lists to increase your change of appearing in an answer box.
+You should also add numbers to listed headings and include unordered lists to increase your chance of appearing in an answer box.

 Answer boxes appear when you ask a question and Google gives an answer.
 It’s the first thing on the results page, and is sometimes known as position zero.